 Yan Yan Road runs through some interesting crop fields with Sunflowers as far as the eye can see.
-Just imagining the fields in full bloom was enough to warm the mood of cool morning.
+Just imagining the fields in full bloom was enough to warm the mood of a cool morning.

 There is that raise of the finger again…must be getting tired by now lol.
 It used to be that driving along it would be massive trucks that you share the road with (we are talking of road trips as a youngin with my mum and dad…little bit a time ago ha Ha)….Now it’s caravans.
-Every standard rest stop (side of the road) appear more and more like impromptu caravan park which is a little concerning for solo (family unit) adventurers like us.
+Every standard rest stop (side of the road) appears more and more like an impromptu caravan park which is a little concerning for solo (family unit) adventurers like us.

-The burnt orange gothic castles of the scrub floor scavengers’ (termite mounds if you haven’t guest) homes become more prevalent the closer we get to Charters towers.
+The burnt orange gothic castles of the scrub floor scavengers’ (termite mounds if you haven’t guessed) homes become more prevalent the closer we get to Charters towers.
 The farming grasslands have turned to scrubby low-lying twiggy tree fields.

-Thoughts of those scaly prehistoric beasts start to enter my mind the closer we get to the next camp site.
-MACROSSAN PARK was our first croc warning campsite so venturing to the creek was off limits this time around (so hard when it is such a beautiful spot).
+Thoughts of those scaly prehistoric beasts start to enter my mind the closer we get to the next campsite.
+MACROSSAN PARK was our first croc warning campsite so venturing to the creek was off-limits this time around (so hard when it is such a beautiful spot).